Environmental Planning and Permits

 Ausable Bayfield Conservation received written comments, until March 5, 2021, on proposed shoreline policy changes related to shore protection structures in regulated dynamic beach areas.

-Review the proposed changes here:
+Review the changes here:

 Ausable River Erosion Discussion Document